webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

 `color` and `shininess` never change so it's a waste to keep copying them to the uniform buffer every frame.

 Let's make a uniform buffer per material.
-Well copy the material settings into them at init time and then just add them to our bind group.
+We'll copy the material settings into them at init time and then just add them to our bind group.

 First let's change the shaders to use another uniform buffer.